How Social Interaction Benefits a Person with Memory Impairment

-TA: We’ve found that focusing on each residents’ life story encourages them to open up and talk about what they can recall in their past more than discussing their more recent memories.
+MG: We’ve found that focusing on each residents’ life story encourages them to open up and talk about what they can recall in their past more than discussing their more recent memories.
 Additionally, our programming and activities encourage social interaction throughout the day.
 We encourage staff to help residents leave their apartments and participate in events, and invite people to be together – including introducing residents to one another.
 Our activity program is designed to bring together residents who share similar interests.
 And our caregivers make connections with residents as well.

 ASL: Have you encountered families of Atria residents who have demonstrated delayed memory degradation that you believe we can attribute to social living?

-TA: We often hear families say, “Mom is doing so much better since she moved into Life Guidance.”
+MG: We often hear families say, “Mom is doing so much better since she moved into Life Guidance.”

 Whereas before, many residents either lived home alone or stayed in their assisted living apartment, they now have less worries, feel more confident and participate in social activities.